-As specified in further detail in Appendix I-2, subsection b. above, the DDA generally verifies the claim against the PCP Detailed Service Authorization (under the Traditional Services delivery model), PCIS2 authorization (as applicable) and the FMCS verifies the claim against the DDA-approved annual self-directed services budget (under the Self-Directed Services delivery model).
+As specified in further detail in Appendix I-2, subsection b. above, the DDA generally verifies the claim against the PCP and SFP or Detailed Service Authorization (under the Traditional Services delivery model), PCIS2 authorization (as applicable) and the FMSFMCS verifies the claim against the DDA-approved annual self-directed services budget (under the Self-Directed Services delivery model).
 Please refer to Appendix I-2, subsection b. above for further details about these processes.

-When billing for services transitions into LTSSMaryland, providers will only be able to bill for services and units that have been approved and included in the PCPs Detailed Service Authorization.
+When billing for services transitions into LTSSMaryland, participants' PCPs will be included in the system and providers will only be able to bill for services and units that have been approved and included in the PCPs Detailed Service Authorization.